giorgiop94/digital-garden/_pages/index.md

 If there's anything you want to discuss, or you have any feedback, feel free to [DM me](https://twitter.com/giorgiop_).
 Say hi! 👋

-If you want to check some of my essays, instead, you can do so on [giorgiop.com](http://giorgiop.com/)
+If instead you want to check some of my essays or subscribe to my newsletter, you can do so on [giorgiop.com](https://giorgiop.com/)

 <style>
   .wrapper {